cgoldberg/xvfbwrapper/README.rst

         unittest.main(verbosity=2)

-This above code uses `selenium` and `xvfbwrapper` to run a test with Firefox inside a headless display.
+The test class above uses `selenium` and `xvfbwrapper` to run each test case with Firefox inside a headless display.

-It will:

-* install selenium bindings: `pip install selenium`
+* virtual display is launched
-* Firefox will launch inside virtual display (headless)
+* Firefox launches inside virtual display (headless)
 * browser is not shown while tests are run
+* conditions are asserted in each test case
+* browser quits during cleanup
+* virtual display stops during cleanup

 *Look Ma', no browser!*

+(You can also take screenshots inside the virtual display for diagnosing test failures)